← Back to Blog

 Browser Extensions

-Quick QR code generation for any webpage can be a huge productivity boost, especially if scans sync back to your account for tracking.
+Generating a QR code for any webpage from your browser is handy, especially if scans sync back to your account for tracking.

 Features That Don’t Matter

-- Vanity scan counters on the code itself — Nobody scanning your code cares how many other people scanned it before them.
+• Vanity scan counters on the code itself.
+Nobody scanning your code cares how many other people scanned it before them.

 Matching Features to Your Needs